TRIQS/dft_tools/doc/guide/conversion.rst

 Because of the modular structure, it is straight forward to extend the TRIQS package in order to work with other band-structure codes.
 The only necessary requirement is that the interface module produces an hdf5 archive, that stores all the data in the specified form.
-For the details of what data is stored in detail, see the reference manual.
+For the details of what data is stored in detail, see the :ref:`hdfstructure` part of the reference manual.